India–Japan relations: Economic relations

-Military
+Military relations

 India and Japan also have close military ties.
 They have shared interests in maintaining the security of sea-lanes in the Asia-Pacific and Indian Ocean, and in co-operation for fighting international crime, terrorism, piracy and proliferation of weapons of mass destruction.
 The two nations have frequently held joint military exercises and co-operate on technology.
 India and Japan concluded a security pact on 22 October 2008.

-Japanese Prime Minister Shinzo Abe is seen by some to be an "Indophile" and, with rising tensions in territorial disputes with Japan's neighbours, has advocated closer security cooperation with India.
+Former Japanese Prime Minister Shinzo Abe is seen by some to have been an "Indophile" and, with rising tensions in territorial disputes with Japan's neighbours, advocated closer security cooperation with India.

 In July 2014, the Indian Navy participated in Exercise Malabar with the Japanese and US navies, reflecting shared perspectives on Indo-Pacific maritime security.
 India is also negotiating to purchase US-2 amphibious aircraft for the Indian Navy.